cseshahrukh/cseshahrukh.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Udvash Academic and Admission Care"
+title: "Teaching experience 1"
 collection: teaching
-type: "Coaching Center"
+type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "Dhaka Bangladesh"
+venue: "University 1, Department"
-date: 2019-2024
+date: 2014-01-01
-location: "Dhaka, Bangladesh"
+location: "City, Country"
 ---

-In udvash I have taken more than 500 classes.
-I worked there mainly a Mathematics instructor.
-Also I helped students in Physics and Chemistry when they had any doubt.
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======